LaunchCode-Education-Archived/csharp-web-development/src/chapters/orm-relationships/types-of-relationships.rst

 - ``Event`` - A class representing a coding event.
 - ``EventCategory`` - A class representing categories of coding events.
 - ``EventDetails`` - A class that encapsulates details about a single event, such as description, contact email, location, and so on.
 - ``Tag`` - A piece of metadata labeling an event.
-You can think of these as topics that an event might include, such as C#, Spring, or JavaScript.
+You can think of these as topics that an event might include, such as C#, ASP.NET, or JavaScript.
 An event can cover many topics, so it can have many tags.

 The first two of these are familiar to you from our ``CodingEvents`` app.
 The ``EventDetails`` and ``Tag`` classes are new.